10 Of The Best European Capital Cities By Rail

 Don’t miss: A walk through the Alfama district, either alone or as part of a tour.
 It will expose you to another fascinating aspect of this vibrant city.

-Getting there by train: Lisbon is the focal point of the Portuguese rail network.
+Getting to Lisbon by train: Lisbon is the focal point of the Portuguese rail network.
 If you are reaching the country from Spain, consider starting in the north and working your way down for the easiest connections.

 7. Ljubljana, Slovenia